nearspacelabs/stac-client-python/README.md

 ### Updating the samples in this README
-Use the Jupyter Notebook included in this repo to update the README.md.
+Use this Jupyter Notebook to update the README.md.
 Do not directly edit the README.md.
 It will be overwritten by output from `ipynb2md.py`.
-First edit the jupyter notebook README.ipynb, then run the python script `python ipynb2md.py`.
+First edit this README.ipynb, in kernel Restart & Run All to confirm your changes worked, Save and Checkpoint, then run the python script `python ipynb2md.py`.